 - What was the name of this first coin operated pinball invention?

 - When was the first electronic pinball machine released?

 - What was the first electronic pinball machine named?

 - What was the name of the first video arcade game machine?

 - Do you agree with the answers the rest of your class picked?

-Search for information about a sponge for a science report using KidzSearch.
-Our challenge is to narrow down the search to the fewest results and also the most accurate and helpful ones.
-We will use combinations of words, the + symbol with a word, and "quotation marks" when there is more than one word.
+1. Search for information about a sponge for a science report using KidzSearch.
+The challenge is to narrow down the search to the fewest results and also the most accurate and helpful ones.
+Use the combinations of words shown below, use the + symbol with a word, and "quotation marks" when there is more than one word.